- How many students are admitted to the program?

 No. Financial aid is distributed solely on the basis of merit.
 In recent years, full fellowships were awarded to citizens of Brazil, China, Czech Republic, Germany, Hong Kong, India, Ireland, Israel, Poland, Romania, Russia, Taiwan, Thailand, Turkey, Ukraine, United Kingdom, and United States as well as other countries.

 Yes.
 All applicants must take the Verbal, Quantitative, and Analytical portions of the GRE.
-GREs can be used for up to 5 years from the actual date of the test.
+GRE test scores are valid for up to 5 years from the date of the test and also must also be valid at the time your application is reviewed.
 Either the old or revised GRE may be used.

 Last year, all admitted applicants had scores on the quantitative GRE between 162 and 170 (on the new scale).